-Johnsonville (JVL) - This is a short single line of 10.49km which follows the alignment of the original Manawatu Railway Company line.
+Johnsonville (JVL) - This is a short single line of 10.49km which follows the alignment of the line, originally constructed, owned and operated by the Wellington & Manawatu Railway Company Limited.
 The line includes 7 tunnels which have restricted clearances and at present are not suitable for Ganz Mavag rolling stock (a constraint that will be removed as part of MTRIP), so all services are operated using English Electric stock.
 All services operate the full distance to Johnsonville, and service the 7 intermediate stops.